PostCo/an_post_return/README.md

 )

 # Access the response data
-puts response["trackingNumber"]  # The An Post tracking number for this shipment puts response["labelData"]       # The label data (usually a PDF bitstream)
+puts return_label.tracking_number  # The An Post tracking number for this shipment puts return_label.label_data      # The label data (usually a PDF bitstream)
 ```

 ### Tracking Shipments